ethz-pes/AI-mag/README.md

 The following softwares were used to generate resources but are not required to run the code:
 * Adobe Illustrator 2020 - generating the GUI artwork
-* Wolfram Mathematica 12 - generating analytical solutions
+* Wolfram Mathematica 12 - generating analytical expressions
 * PyCharm Community Edition 2019 - running and debugging the Python code

 ## Metrics